asayers/manifesto/README.md

 1711c98bad632d5441f56116ec60cebfd77fa5a1	dir2/file7
 ```

-Invoking `manifesto` with an output path creates a "manifest" file.
-This
-contains some metadata, followed by a recursive list of all the regular files
-in the working directory, along with their SHA1 hashes.
+So what makes `manifesto` better than a combination of trusty `find` and
+`sha1sum`?
+The difference is that `manifesto` can reuse existing manifests,
+simply copying over the hashes of files which haven't changed since the
+manifest was created.
+This makes updating a manifest very fast when done
+regularly.

-If the specified manifest file already exists and is valid, it will be updated.
+Concretely: if the specified manifest file already exists and is valid, it will
-This means that if a file hasn't been modified since the existing manifest was
-created then the hash will be reused.
-This makes updating a manifest very fast
-when done regularly.

-There are a couple of command-line switches:

-- `-v` for verbose mode
+be updated, rather than simply overwritten.

+The program also accepts a few command-line options:

+- `-h,--help`:                  Show this help text
-- `-e<filepath>` to specify a file containing a list of directories to ignore
+- `-e,--exclude <excludefile>`: Path to file containing excludes
+- `-v,--verbose`:               Give verbose output

 ## Motivation